-A fracture is a broken bone.
+A bone fracture is a broken bone.
 It requires medical attention.

 Bones have a rich blood supply and will bleed when injured.
-This will cause swelling and the blood that seeps into the surrounding tissue will also cause further pain.
-The discoloration due to the blood can show up as dark red or purple bruise in the area of the fracture site.
+This causes swelling and the blood that seeps into the surrounding tissue also causes further pain.
+The discolouration due to the blood can show up as dark red or purple bruise in the area of the fracture site.

 Because muscles and tendons may not be damaged, the person may be able to move the injured extremity.
 For that reason, just because you can move the injured area, doesn’t mean it’s not broken.

 Call for Help Immediately if:

 - The person is unresponsive, isn’t breathing or isn’t moving.
 Begin CPR if there’s no breathing or heartbeat.

 - There is heavy bleeding.

 - Even gentle pressure or movement causes pain.

 - The limb or joint appears deformed.